 - Now, it’s time to compare the output generated by the system against the desired output.

 - If testers detect any error, then they fix that error, and they start performing the test again.

 Example of Black-Box Testing

 Let us understand the black-box test with the help of an example.
 Consider we have to perform the black box test on the word processor.

-So, the black box test will examine whether the word processor is able to manage files.
-The test cases would include whether a word document can be created, it can be saved, it is able to open the already created documents, delete word document.
+So, the black box test will examine whether the word processor can manage files.
+The test cases would include whether:

-While testing all this the tester does not have to bother about the control structure of the word processor.
-The tester must not be worried about how the functions in the word processor are implemented or how it is coded.
-Black-box testing has to examine whether all the functions, tools of the word processor are working properly or not.
+While testing all this, the tester does not have to bother about the control structure of the word processor.
+The tester must not worry about how the developers implement the functions in the word processor or how they code it.
+Black-box testing has to examine whether all the functions and tools of the word processor are working properly or not.

 Techniques of Black Box Testing

 In graph-based testing, initially, we identify all the objects that we modelled in the software.
 Then we have to identify the relationship between these objects.